gavin98gillespie/AI-Automations/DeepResearch/README.md

 - Modify prompts to change research style and focus
 - Add additional data sources
 - Customize report formatting
+- Integrate with other n8n workflows to trigger DeepResearch
 - Integrate with other systems beyond Notion

 ## Acknowledgements